The sewing machine is the "power tool" of sewing.

 Keen sewers often outgrow cheap very basic sewing machines and often wish they had spent a bit more for a better machine to begin with.

-Below is some nice to have features to look for in a sewing machine:
+Below are some nice features to look for in a sewing machine:

-4. I recommend buying a machine that is either Japanese or European brand.
+4. I recommend buying a machine that is either a Japanese or European brand.

 Usually, they are a better machine all-around.
 Generally, I suggest Brother, Janome, Juki